fgvilches/learn-IA/README.md

 ___

-## ACTE V - Application of IA in video games
+## Act V - Application of IA in video games

 ### Part 1 Math for Game Developers